A range of research scholarships for graduates undertaking a higher degree by research are available at Victoria University.

 If your application is not dependent upon a main round graduate research scholarship you can apply for a research degree at any time throughout the year.
 In addition to these scholarships there are a range of other options for funding your research degree.

-Applicants need only submit one application to be considered for a graduate research scholarship.
+Applicants only need to submit one application to be considered for all eligible graduate research scholarships.

 Step 1: Select a degree

-Research scholarship applicants must specify which research degree they are applying for and the College they will be studying within.
+Specify which research degree you applying for and the College you will be studying in.